Smith Rock State Park: Picnic Lunch Wall

 The Picnic Lunch Wall is generally the first image of Smith Rock State Park that most visitors get.
 It is 700 feet tall and has climbing routes, many multi-pitch routes that have loose rock.
 It is also the beginning of the Misery Ridge, Wolf Tree, and River Trails and generally gets heavy hiking traffic.

 Red Wall

-The Red Wall is located off the Misery Ridge Trail just pass the Picnic Lunch Wall.
-The rock has a red to purple color to it from the iron in the rock making it distinct from most of the rest of the welded tuff in the park.
+The Red Wall is located off the Misery Ridge Trail just past the Picnic Lunch Wall.
+The rock has a red to purple color from the iron in the rock, making it distinct from most of the welded tuff in the park.
 It has some classic, easy multi-pitch trad climbs with Superslab (5.6 trad, 3 pitches), Moscow (5.6 trad, 3 pitches with one 4th class scramble at the top) and Peking (5.8 trad, 3 pitches).
-Because it is an east-facing wall, the early morning gets the sun directly on it for colder days and shade in the afternoon/evening for the warmer days.
+Because it is an east-facing wall, it receives direct sunlight in the early morning and shade in the afternoon and evening.